-Connect the 4 wires of the sensor cable with the corresponding wire color to the RS-485 communication port of the data logger master and power supply unit (figure 5-7).
+Connect the 4 wires of the sensor cable with the corresponding wire color to the RS-485 communication port of the data logger master and power supply unit (figure 5-11).
 Connect the power terminals to a DC power supply [8 to 30 V].
 We recommend to use a fuse [0.5A] to the DC power supply line [+] for over current protection.

-Figure 5-7.
-How to connect MS-60S (Modbus RS-485)
+Figure 5-11.
+How to connect MS-80S (Modbus RS-485)

-MS-60S can be configured within a multi sensor RS-485 Modbus communication network.
-Up to 31 units of S-series sensors per one Master can be connected and be assigned with a unique address.
-For a multiple sensor network the sensors need to be configured according to the recommended RS-485 configuration standards as shown in figure 5-8.
+MS-80S can be configured within a multi sensor RS-485 Modbus communication network.
+Up to 31 sensors per one Master can be connected and be assigned with a unique address.
+For a multiple sensor network the sensors need to be configured according to the recommended RS-485 configuration standards as shown in figure 5-12.

-The master represents the data-logging device and slaves represent devices such as MS-60S or other serial devices in the same network.
+The master represents the data-logging device and slaves represent devices such as MS-80S or other serial devices in the same network.
 Connect the communication wires of the slave to the modbus communication input of the master.
 Connect a 120Ω termination resistor at the end of the communication line.
-The master device may have an integrated termination resistor and pull-up and pull-down resistors.
+The master device may have an integrated termination resistor and pull-down resistors.
 If any communication issues occur, apply those separately.